Today is Labor Day, a public holiday that not only marks the unofficial end of summer but also honors the American laborer.

 This creates significant amounts of employment.
 More than 12 million people in the U.S. work in export-related industries.

 These are also higher-paying jobs.
-According to the White House Council of Economic Advisers, employees earn $1,300 a year more than workers in non-export-related industries.
+According to the White House Council of Economic Advisers, employees earn $1,300 more a year than workers in non-export-related industries.

 Protectionists insist that foreign companies are somehow taking advantage of us.
 How?
 By offering us things we want to buy?